bojanpopic/developer.joomlatools.com/framework/plugins/dispatcher.md

-# Dispatcher Plugin Events
+---
+layout: default
+title: Dispatcher Event Handlers
+---

 ## Introduction

 In the [Plugins topical guide](/framework/plugins.md) the focus was on the MVC layer of a component using `com_acme` as an example.
 For each MVC triad there are twenty-two plugin events that get broadcast via the Event API.

 However, there are another twenty-two plugin events that a plugin can tap into.
-Each Framework powered component has a dispatcher that acts as a bridge between the MVC and the Joomla dispatching process which gets used before the MVC layer is touched.
+Each Framework powered component has a dispatcher.
+That structure acts as a bridge between the MVC and the Joomla dispatching process.
+In effect, the dispatcher fires before the MVC layer gets touched.

 [`KDispatcherAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/dispatcher/abstract.php#L16) is a special instance of [`KControllerAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/abstract.php#L16).
 This means its `_action` methods also get exposed through the Events API.

 `KDispatcherAbstract` has four action methods:

 |method|description|
 |:---------|:---------------|
 |[`_actionDispatch`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/dispatcher/abstract.php)| Loads the controller and executing the right action on the controller. |